mridulaburagohain/interbotix_arm_updated/interbotix_ros_manipulators/README.md

 ├── interbotix_ros_toolboxes
 │   └── ...
 ```
-Here to modify the constraints values and pre-defined gripper positions the srdf file was modified to be used in the pick and place operation of our project.
-This can be easily modified to add/modify any predefined position values.
+Here to modify the constraints values the chomp_planning file and for pre-defined gripper states the srdf file was modified to be used in the pick and place operation of our project.
+We have modified it for pick and place of petri-dish.
+This can be easily modified to add/modify any predefined states with respective position values.
+The chomp_planning file was used to incease the collision threshold value and similar the other constraint values can also be modified

 ## Reference from the original repo for the package structure